 If you’re having trouble getting responses to surveys, then add a fun incentive.
 Offer a gift card or special discount to customers who complete your survey, or enter them into a raffle for a larger prize.
 If you personalize your surveys and incentives to each customer, you will receive more–and better–feedback!

 10 .
 Meet your customers where they are

 What platforms are your customers using to communicate with brands?
 If your customers prefer to interact via email, then send them emails.
 If they spend more time on social media sites like Facebook and instagram, increase your presence on those platforms.
 You need to meet your customers where they are to interact with them.

 You can do this by analyzing which channels you get the most customer response on or by directly asking customers what channels they use to communicate with businesses.
 If you implement a customer personal profile, then you can have customers mark where they prefer to be contacted as well as how often.
 And remember, let customers set the boundaries of each interaction, no matter where they take place.

 Start Sending Personalized Video Emails Today

-Any of the above methods of customer personalization will take time to implement, but we can make the process easier for you with a personalized video email platform.
-You can start a 7-day free trial of Covideo today and begin sending out personalized videos to your customers and prospects ASAP.
+Any of the above methods of customer personalization will take time to implement.
+However, we can make the process easier for you with a personalized video email platform.
+You can start a 7-day free trial of Covideo today and begin sending out personalized videos to your customers.

 With Covideo, you can record videos with your screen and/or webcam directly from your browser, mobile device, or email provider.
 Covideo will embed your video directly into the email.
 Customers can click on the video to be redirected to a page of your choosing that hosts the video and any attached CTAs.
 No credit card or payment information is required for a free trial, so what are you waiting for?
 Try out Covideo today!